Daramfon10/azhpc-guest-monitoring/docs/azure-managed-prometheus-vms.md

 ---

 ## Querying / Visualizing in Grafana
+In this section, you’ll connect Grafana to Azure Managed Prometheus and import dashboards to visualize GPU, IB, and node metrics from your VM/VMSS cluster.
 1. Follow these steps to create and configure a Prometheus data source in Grafana.
 ![Alt text](../assets/grafana-datasource.png)
     - In the prometheus data source section, update the following fields: